 Dryers are fairly simple machines.
 They work by tossing clothes about so that heated air reaches all the surfaces.
 The moisture is then extracted through a vent system.
 If the dryer drum is not turning, it will take much longer for the pile of clothes to dry.

 The drum is turned by a pulley or belt system.
 If the drum is not turning, most likely the drum belt has either broken or slipped off its track.
-Replacement will involve removing the outer housing so the interior of the dryer can be accessed.
+A replacement will involve removing the outer housing so the interior of the dryer can be accessed.
 Dryer belts are inexpensive and easy to replace if you are handy with tools.